Kick-Ass (franchise): Development of Kick-Ass 3

-In January 2024, Matthew Vaughn announced that the second film in his upcoming trilogy would be developed under the working-title of Vram.
-In February 2024, Vaughn revealed that the second film in the trilogy would be titled The Stuntman, and was currently in production, with Damien Walters returning to direct.
-Principal photography began in October 2023 in Hampshire.
-The film was aiming to be released at the 2024 Toronto International Film Festival or at the 2025 Sundance Film Festival.

-Future
+Other films in development

 In January 2024, upon revealing the existence of an upcoming trilogy of new Kick-Ass films and the secretly-filmed third installment titled School Fight, Matthew Vaughn also announced that the next projects would be developed under the working-titles of Vram, and another also tentatively entitled Kick-Ass.
 Vaughn stated in February of the same year, that though he has been involved with the filmmaking process of the trilogy, he has intended to allow his second-unit team to serve as the primary filmmakers.
 Confirming that Vram is near completion, he stated that once principal photography has wrapped, School Fight will be released.

-A third feature, Stuntnuts Does Shiver, described as Jaws meets Groundhog Day, was being announced by Vaughn in September 2024.
+A third feature, Stuntnuts Does Shiver, described as Jaws meets Groundhog Day, was announced by Vaughn in September 2024.
 Vaughn also confirmed a fourth film with all four to be directed by Damien Walters.